-As a minimum, all staff will receive regular training about Nurture and recognising and responding to mental health issues and receive annual child protection training in order to enable them to keep all children safe.
+As a minimum, all staff will receive regular training about Nurture and recognising and responding to mental health issues and receive annual child protection training in order to enable them to keep all pupils safe.

-Training opportunities for staff who require more in depth knowledge will be considered as part of our performance management process and additional Continuing Lifelong Professional Learning (CLPL) will be supported throughout the year where it becomes appropriate due developing situations with children.
+Training opportunities for staff who require more in-depth knowledge will be considered as part of our performance management process, and additional Continuing Lifelong Professional Learning (CLPL) will be supported throughout the year where it becomes appropriate due developing situations with one or more pupils.